isa-manghi/pr-reminder/README.md

 # pr-review-briefing

-A shell script that uses [Claude Code](https://www.anthropic.com/claude-code) and your Slack + GitHub MCP connections to scan a PR channel for unreviewed pull requests, analyse each diff, and DM you a private briefing — all from one command.
+A shell script that uses [Claude Code](https://www.anthropic.com/claude-code) and your Slack + GitHub MCP connections to scan a PR channel for unreviewed pull requests, analyse each diff, and DM you a private briefing, all from one command.

 ```
 🔍  PR Review Briefing